msshashank1997/pythonassignment/README.md

 - `password_strength.py`: A script to check the strength of a password.
 - `cpu_percent.py`: A script to monitor CPU usage and alert if it exceeds a certain threshold.
+- `config_manager.py`: A script to manage configuration settings for the other scripts.

 ## password_strength